Time for some Grammar

 - Object (O): the person or thing that receives the action.

-- Example: la souris (the mouse), un livre (a book), la télévision (the television)
+- Example: la souris (the mouse)

 Complete example: